Pelvic floor dysfunction & physical therapy

 - Information and education about your anatomy, diet and fluids and personal care

-Your pelvic floor therapist will provide exercises that you can do at home.
+Your therapist will provide pelvic floor exercises that you can do at home.
 These home exercises are a vital part of your pelvic physical therapy.
 You’ll get faster results when you follow up with these day-to-day activities.

 Locations